makersacademy/chitter-challenge/README.md

 I was provided with User stories in 3 categories - 'Straight Up', 'Harder' and 'Advanced'.
 They are laid out below.
 I will implement the 'Straight Up' specifications first before moving onto the 'Harder' and finally the 'Advanced' specifications.
-I was also provided with some extra notes on functionality, shown below.
+I was also provided with some extra notes on functionality, shown beneath the user stories.

 ### Straight Up
 ```